britovski/micro_skel/README.md

 - Use the tools to compile and simulate the Hello World programs from my `riscv_hello` repo.
 --

+### ARM

+Here we'll install the ARM toolchain in order to continues the experience programming for other RISC processors.

+For this setup you may need first Minimal skel done (as performed in steps 1 and 2) and download (or clone) the `arm_install.sh`.
+Since downloaded (and changed permissions as in step 1), run it using:

+                ./riscv_install.sh

+Go to my repository `/arm_hello` and see how to have this first ARM experience using this skel.
+Have fun!

 ### Complete Skel

 Work in progress...